Economic impact analysis report highlights UofM’s $1 billion contribution to local economy

 ”Carnegie R1 status represents the top tier in terms of research excellence,” said Dhaliwal.
 “We are quickly developing such a Carnegie R1 culture whereby faculty researchers take it upon themselves to fund, (to the greatest extent possible in their particular fields), their own research ideas, graduate students and research labs.
 This injection of outside research funding from sources such as federal research agencies, foundations and companies yields significant multiplier effects at the University and in the regional community.”

 The report also highlighted several research areas of the UofM to include Mobile Sensor Data-to-Knowledge (MD2K), Cyber Security and Blockchain, Agritech and more.

-Since 2018, the Office of Economic Development and Government Relations at the University of Memphis has secured more than $18 million in private investments from local, national and international companies.
+Since 2018, the Government Relations and Policy at the University of Memphis has secured more than $18 million in private investments from local, national and international companies.
 Its mission is to focus on University-driven economicdevelopment by strategically positioning community-based public and private investments that attract high-quality job growth through the creation, expansion and recruitment of advanced technology businesses.